Efficient flexible boundary conditions for long dislocations: Introduction

+A natural approach that avoids the scaling issue of PAD boundary conditions is to use A/C coupling methods with \emph{semi-infinite} continuum domains using boundary element methods (BEMs) \citep{li_efficient_2009,li_atomistic-based_2012,dedner_coupling_2017,hodapp_flexible_2018,hodapp_lattice_2019}.
+To solve the coupled problem, \citet{li_efficient_2009,li_atomistic-based_2012} further proposed an alternating Schwarz method which iterates between the atomistic problem and the BEM.
+A potentially more efficient method was developed by Hodapp et al. \citep{hodapp_flexible_2018,hodapp_lattice_2019} who proposed a monolithic Newton-GMRes solver with Hessian stabilization.
+However, the latter method is very difficult to parallelize \emph{and} to integrate into existing molecular dynamics codes.
+The latter is a major concern since developers of A/C coupling methods are rarely users of their own codes which is likely the reason why many interesting approaches have been left unnoticed.

-A natural approach that avoids the scaling issue of PAD boundary conditions is to use atomistic/continuum coupling methods with \emph{semi-infinite} \footnote{periodic in the dislocation line direction and infinite in the other two directions} continuum domains, notably the \emph{flexible boundary condition (FBC) method} developed by Sinclair and coworkers \citep{sinclair_improved_1971,sinclair_influence_1975,sinclair_flexible_1978}.
-In a nutshell, the FBC method can be classified as a domain decomposition solver which iterates between a local anharmonic problem, the atomistic problem, and a global harmonic (continuum) problem \citep{hodapp_lattice_2019,hodapp_analysis_2021}.
+For coupling multiple codes, a much more convenient choice are domain decomposition methods, notably, in the field of A/C coupling, the \emph{flexible boundary condition (FBC) method}, originally developed by Sinclair and coworkers in the 1970s \citep{sinclair_improved_1971,sinclair_influence_1975,sinclair_flexible_1978}, and newer related variants thereof \citep{gallego_harmonic/anharmonic_1993,yavari_theory_2006} (another related method, independently developed specifically for contact problems, is ``Green function molecular dynamics''; see, e.g., \citep{campana_practical_2006,monti_greens_2021}).
+However, an analysis of the FBC method has been developed only recently by \citet{ehrlacher_analysis_2016} and \citet{hodapp_analysis_2021} who demonstrated its excellent convergence properties.
+In particular, \citet{hodapp_analysis_2021} showed that the FBC method can essentially be considered as an iteration between a local anharmonic problem, the atomistic problem, and a global harmonic (continuum) problem which yields improved convergence rates over the classical alternating Schwarz method.
+As such, it shares analogies with recently developed global-local formulations for continuum fracture (e.g., \citep{aldakheel_multilevel_2021}).
 Thereby, the atomistic problem interacts with the harmonic problem through the displacements in the pad domain, the boundary of the atomistic problem.
 Vice versa, the harmonic problem interacts with the atomistic problem through incompatibility forces which arise at the artificial interface due to the mismatch between both models.
 In every iteration the solution of the harmonic problem $\bdispl(\bato)$ at a pad atom $\bato$ can then be directly obtained by summing up the solutions due to the incompatibility forces $\bmf(\batoB)$ at all interface atoms $\batoB$, i.e.,